 EV390 Environmental Science Seminar 2 (2 cr.)
 Teaches critical analysis of primary journal articles and seminars.
 Other topics include career planning and social and ethical problems in Environmental Science.
+Prerequisite: EV290 and Junior standing.

 EV490 Environmental Science Seminar 3 (1 cr.)
 Teaches critical analysis of primary journal articles and seminars.
 Requires an extensive research project and presentation before the Division of Natural Sciences and Mathematics.
 Other topics include career planning and social and ethical problems in environmental science.
 Required of all majors.
-Prerequisite: Senior standing.
+Prerequisite: EV390 and Senior standing.